If you are looking to bring a dead Facebook group back to life (no matter your own group or someone else’s), NOW is the right time for it.

-Now all YOU need to do is just act upon these strategies and implement them in the best way possible.
+Now all you need to do is act upon these strategies and implement them in the best way possible.

 But, before I tell you about the ways you can revive a dead Facebook group, let me tell you what exactly a dead Facebook group means and the reasons why a Facebook group can be dead.

 So folks, without wasting any moment, let’s get down to business!

 What is a DEAD Facebook Group?

 A Facebook group where no conversations have happened for a long time (let’s say for over more than 6 months) is considered to be dead.
 You can also call it a silent group because of its nature.